samsherrawal/AzurePostGreSQLHOL/module02/how-to-migrate-using-dump-and-restore.md

 ## Next steps

-- To migrate a PostgreSQL database by using export and import, see [Migrate your PostgreSQL database using export and import](how-to-migrate-using-export-and-import.md).
+- To migrate a PostgreSQL database by using export and import, see [Migrate your PostgreSQL database using export and import](./how-to-migrate-using-export-and-import.md).
-- For more information about migrating databases to Azure Database for PostgreSQL, see the [Database Migration Guide](/data-migration/).